Higher Derivative Supergravities in Diverse Dimensions: D=6

 \item Non-supersymmetric solutions of the form $M_1\times M_2$ were studied in \cite{Bergshoeff:2012ax}, with $\b=0$.
-These solutions either have no fluxes turned on, or the 2-form or 3-form fluxes are turned on.
+These solutions either have no fluxes turned on, or they have either the 2-form or 3-form fluxes turned on.
 The split of $6D$ spacetime is of the form $4+2$, $3+3$ or $2+4$ in these solutions.
-Non-supersymmetric black string solutions with curvature-squared corrections determined by K3 compactification of IIA string theory have also been constructed in \cite{Ma:2021opb,Ma:2022nwq}.
-These solutions possess interesting applications in Weak Gravity Conjecture \cite{Cheung:2018cwt}.
-For instance, it was found that the result of ref. \cite{Ma:2022gtm} contradicts the standard expectation, since the leading higher derivative corrections to the rotating black string entropy at fixed conserved charges can be negative.
+Non-supersymmetric dyonic black string solutions with curvature-squared corrections originating from $K3$ compactification of IIA string theory have also been constructed in \cite{Ma:2021opb,Ma:2022nwq}.
+These solutions possess interesting applications in Weak Gravity Conjecture \cite{Harlow:2022ich}.
+For instance, in \cite{Ma:2022gtm}, it was found that the leading higher derivative corrections to the rotating dyonic black string entropy at fixed conserved charges can be negative, which contradicts the standard expectation.